xrkhill/why-git/why.md

 * lets you work on "urgent" matters, and then get back to what you were in the middle of
 * easy way to move code around branches???

+## Bisect

+* Helps you track down bugs by finding commit where a bug was introduced

 ## Speed

 * most operations are local, so no need to wait for the network